Meet Leadville’s National Museum to MiningNovember 6, 2020

 “The interactive displays, the history, the mineral collections and the personal histories are wonderful, while teaching so much.”

 9 a.m. – 4:45 p.m.
 Tuesday – Saturday

 120 W. 9th St, Leadville, CO (within walking distance of the entire downtown Historic District)

-The Matchless Mine is undergoing rehabilitation and will reopen to tours in spring 2021.
+The Matchless Mine is closed for the winter season and will reopen to tours in spring 2021.